davidlvdovenko/psveeamhyperv/README.md

 If you have questions about the Veeam Snap-In for PowerShell you can visit the Veeam wiki and learn more about the different commands you can use.
 Below is the link to the wiki:

      https://helpcenter.veeam.com/docs/backup/powershell/getting_started.html

-## Troubleshooting

-If you happen to run into any issues while using the script, errors, or difficulties setting it up, contact me and I will attempt to reach and help you as best I can.
-Common issues or problems will also be listed here for everybody’s reference.
-Cheers, and Enjoy!